johnballentine/bmpcopy/README.md

-Basic C code for reading in a BMP image, handling indexed color tables, and writing it to another BMP file.
+Basic C code for reading in a BMP image, reading the header information, color table, and image data, then writing to a file.

+The source code contains an extremely verbose amount of comments to explain the reason for every step along the process.

 <b>Build:</b>
 (from main directory)